 BICILLIN L-A (penicillin g benzathine) by Thayer Medical is mechanism of action penicillin g exerts a bactericidal action against penicillin-susceptible microorganisms during the stage of active multiplication.
-Approved for the treatment of infections due to penicillin-g-sensitive microorganisms, very prolonged serum levels common to this particular dosage form.
 First approved in 1958.

 Mechanism of Action Penicillin G exerts a bactericidal action against penicillin-susceptible microorganisms during the stage of active multiplication.
 It acts through the inhibition of biosynthesis of cell-wall peptidoglycan, rendering the cell wall osmotically unstable.